yegle/os-program-projects/pg3/README.md

 ## Compile

  1. Go to `src/rmi/` directory
  2. Run `make` without any argument.
-Both Server and Java will be compiled
+Both Server and Client will be compiled

 ## Test